1923-2013 (Bill Hall)

 By the time of Bill’s departure, Society Fashions had undergone a name change to High Society and the name Queen’s had also been dropped.
 With Robyn Hall in charge, further changes were made.
 Over time, she introduced new labels, Mosaic and Ann-Maree Chambers (later discontinued), Catalyst, Obi, an androgynous Japanese-inspired brand hence the name, and Chocolat with Jane Mabee.
 By the early 90s she was exporting to Australia.
 At its height, the company’s exports to Australia were in excess of $6 million per annum.

-Although no longer involved with High Society on a daily basis, Robyn Hall retains the role of managing director.
-"Bill’s legacy is the knowledge, passion and integrity he imparted to me and all the others he mentored in the fashion industry," she says.
+By 2016, Robyn was no longer involved with High Society on a daily basis but she retained the role of managing director.
+"Bill’s legacy is the knowledge, passion and integrity he imparted to me and all the others he mentored in the fashion industry," she said at the time.
 "The fact that the business is still operating successfully after 55 years and steadfastly remains New Zealand-manufactured is a source of great pride."

 Text by Cecilie Geary.
 Banner image of Bill and Robyn Hall in the 1960s © Robyn Hall.